fleek-network/fleek-network-docs/docs/learn/developers.md

 As a developer, you will be able to build or use services running on Fleek Network's decentralized edge infrastructure.

 This will be possible **after our initial Testnet rollouts in August, and after we publish our Service Development Kit (SDK) for service development**.
-Currently we are finalizing the core developments of the protocol and setting the foundations for the testnet release.
+Currently, we are finalizing the core developments of the protocol and setting the foundations for the testnet release.

 ## How can you Start Getting Involved Today?